Syllabus for GLB-301

 Upon completion of the course, students will be disposed to:

 In attempting to accomplish these objectives, we will incorporate a variety of learning activities, all of which will be organized online.
 The Internet provides an invaluable source of information regarding global issues, and you will be provided a rich repository of Web-based resources and guidance in searching for additional resources.
-These resources will be organized within the Epsilen Web site.
 Students will also be encouraged to participate in additional outside learning activities, such as attending presentations and using interactive technologies to understand global issues.

 Students are encouraged to participate actively in this class.
 Please engage in the online learning activities in a timely manner.
 If you have ideas on how a certain topic might be presented and applied, please express them; if you are aware of learning resources that are not being used, please suggest them as well.
 If we work together, this can be a very interesting and rewarding class for all of us.

-Because of the diverse nature of the Seven Revolutions, students will be exposed to multiple academic fields of study.
+Because of the diverse nature of the seven global challenges students will be exposed to multiple academic fields of study.
 The objective of this interdisciplinary course is that students will develop both a comprehensive understanding of some of the major global issues and a heightened appreciation for how diverse topics are interrelated.

 For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, participate in the Global Village blog activity, and complete a final project.
 See below for details.